cjappl/radsan/RUST_RFC.md

 # Other considerations

+## Supported systems

+Currently RTSan works on amd64 and x86_64 processors on Mac and Linux OSs.
+We are exploring supporting Windows, and there is no limitation (other than dev resources) to supporting more processors.
+If this support gets added in the future, Rust would again get it "for free".

 ## Additional functions marked `#[blocking]`

 There are presumably more functions we should mark blocking in the Rust standard library, but we propose starting small and giving it a try with `Mutex::lock`.
 It is the hope that most of the libc interceptors will cover most other use cases and we can add them as necessary.